wesleyscholl/github-jira-pr-script/README.md

 ## Automating pull request creation with Jira projects from the command line. 👨🏻‍💻➡️🌐✅

 Creating a pull request manually is a time-consuming task.
-To do so, TWM Engineering follows a process of creating a Github branch with the same name as the ticket name and number on Jira.
+TotalWine Engineering follows a process to create Github branches with the same name as the ticket name and number on Jira.

 For example, one our projecs on Jira is named fusion-commitments-mfe.
 Every story, bug, and subtask created has the prefix CRS-xxxxxx-CMT.
 (This will be different for different teams within TotalWine).